A truncated Siegel-Weil formula and Borcherds forms: Introduction

 One of the main ingredients for our proof is the Siegel-Weil formula.
 The classical version of it, given in \cite{10.2307/1968644}, \cite{Siegel1951IndefiniteQF} and \cite{weil_1965_sur}, relates the integral of certain theta function with a special value of an Eisenstein series.
 Let $V$ be a rational quadratic space of dimension $m$ with Witt index $r$.
 For $n\geq 1$ the tuple $(\mathrm{Sp}_{n},O(V))$ forms a dual reductive pair.
 Given $\varphi\in \mathcal{S}(V^n(\A))$, where $\mathcal{S}$ denotes the space of Schwartz functions, we construct a theta function $\theta(g,h,\varphi):\;\mathrm{Sp}_{n}(\A)\times O(V)(\A)\to\C$.
 The convergence of $\int_{[O(V)]}\theta(g,h,\varphi)dh$ depends on the constants $m = \dim(V)$, $r$ and $n$.
 When $r = 0$ or $m-r>n+1$, we say that the datum is in the \textit{convergent range of Weil} and by \cite{weil_1965_sur} and \cite{kudla_1986_on}, the theta function is absolutely convergent and

 where $k$ is an explicit constant, $P^{\mathrm{Sp}_n}$ is the Siegel parabolic of $\mathrm{Sp}_n$ and

 is a map where $I_n\left(\frac{m}{2}-1,\chi_V\right)$ is the degenerated principal series representation of $\mathrm{Sp}_{n}(\A)$.
-It is known that $\lambda$ is a realization of the local theta correspondence of the identity, which has been extensively studied throughout \cite[sec.\;2.\;p.\;17]{kudla_rallis}.
+It is known that $\lambda$ is a realization of the local theta correspondence of the identity, which has been extensively studied throughout \cite[\S\;2.\;p.\;17]{kudla_rallis}.
 In order to approach the remaining cases, under certain hypothesis on $V$ and $n$, \cite{kudla_rallis} and \cite{ichino_2001_on} developed a regularization of the theta function.
 It is based on a operator

-where $\mathcal{S}(V^{n}(\A))_{abc} = \{\varphi\in\mathcal{S}(V^n(\A)),\;s.t.\; \theta(g,h,\varphi)\;absolutely\;convergent\}$.
+where $\mathcal{S}(V^{n}(\A))_{abc} = \{\varphi\in\mathcal{S}(V^n(\A)),\;s.t.\; \int_{[O(V)]}\theta(g,h,\varphi)dh\textit{ absolutely convergent for all }g\}$.
 The map $\operatork$ is constructed using the action of an explicit element of the Hecke algebra of $O(V)$ on $\mathcal{S}(V^n(\A))$.
-This machinery allows us to define a meromorphic function $B(g,\varphi,s)$, \cite[sec.\;3.5,\;p.\;18]{gan_2014_the}, which replaces the role of $\int_{[O(V)]}\theta(g,h,\varphi)dh$ in the classical Siegel-Weil formula.
+This machinery allows us to define a meromorphic function $B(g,\varphi,s)$, \cite[\S\;3.5,\;p.\;18]{gan_2014_the}, which replaces the role of $\int_{[O(V)]}\theta(g,h,\varphi)dh$ in the classical Siegel-Weil formula.
 It is known that $B(g,\varphi,s)$ has a pole at $s = \frac{m-r-1}{2}$ of order at most $2$.
 We denote its $i-$th Laurent coefficient by $B_i(g,\varphi)$.
 The so-called first and second term identity of the Siegel-Weil formula relate $B_{-2}(g,\varphi)$ and $B_{-1}(g,\varphi)$ with special values of Eisenstein series (and their residues).\\

-In this paper we consider the case $m = 3$, $r = 1$ and $n = 1$.
+In this paper we consider the quadratic space given by the $2\times 2$ matrices with trace $0$, endowed with the determinant.
+It defines a quadratic space of dimension $3$ and Witt index $r = 1$.
 Geometrically it corresponds to the modular curve case.
 The first goal is to obtain an expression for the integral of the theta function associated to $\Gauss\in\mathcal{S}(V(\A))$; certain Schwartz function defined using the geometry of the modular curve.
 It turns out that this integral does not converge, hence in order to obtain some "truncated expression" for it we use the regularized Siegel-Weil formula.
-One of the available theorems in this situation is given by \cite[thm.\;8.1,\;(ii),\;p.\;35]{gan_2014_the}
+One of the available Theorems in this situation is given by \cite[Theorem\;8.1,\;(ii),\;p.\;35]{gan_2014_the}